Dividing Retirement Benefits Is An Important Step In The Divorce Process

 In a New Jersey divorce, the judge will review all assets owned by the couple to determine the correct division of property.
 This includes retirement benefits.
 Retirement accounts can be subject to division during divorce, even if the account technically belongs to just one spouse.

-Dividing retirement benefits requires skill and experience, as well as thorough knowledge of the law.
-Robin Jill Schneider is a New Jersey Supreme Court-Certified Matrimonial Attorney with over 30 years of experience.
-She can guide you through the process and explain each step while protecting your interests
+Dividing retirement benefits requires skill and experience as well as a thorough knowledge of the law.
+I am Robin Jill Schneider, a New Jersey Supreme Court-certified matrimonial law attorney with over 40 years of experience.
+I can guide you through the process and explain each step while protecting your interests.

 Equitable Distribution Of Retirement Benefits

 Just like the division of other property in a New Jersey divorce, the courts take an equitable distribution approach to retirement benefits.
-That means part of the account may be exempt if you earned it before the marriage.
+That means that part of the account may be exempt if you earned it before the marriage.
 The court will treat the portion earned during the marriage as marital property.
-However, according to New Jersey law, the marriage presumptively ends when either of you file your complaint for divorce.
+However, according to New Jersey law, the marriage presumptively ends when one of you files your complaint for divorce.

 If your spouse has few or no retirement assets of their own because they stayed home to take care of children, the court may award them a large share of your retirement assets.